 Once you decide which program to attend, start planning your educational journey by registering for classes as soon as possible!
 Before beginning your training, you will need at least two years of full-time study (or equivalent).

 Tips for success after completing your education in investment banking

 After completing your education in investment banking, you will be ready to start your career.
 However, success doesn’t come overnight, and there are a few key things you need to do to succeed.

 - Make sure you take the time to reflect upon what you want to do with your life after completing your degree in finance.
 This might involve developing a personal long-term plan or identifying specific goals for yourself over the next several years.
 Once you have a good idea of what you want, it’s important to begin implementing steps toward fulfilling this goal.

 - Building strong relationships while still at school or after graduation is also important.
 Attending networking events and educational seminars can help increase your network of contacts and provide valuable opportunities for professional development.
 You should aim during and after college by taking advantage of all available resources!

 - Remember to learn!
 Your education in investment banking will equip you with a skill set that makes becoming a successful professional very achievable, but continual learning will ensure that those skills stay sharpened.

-- Finally, make sure that money isn’t everything when starting in finance – focus on developing other qualities such as interpersonal skills, problem-solving abilities, resilience under pressure, etcetera which is just as vital for any successful career path.
+- Finally, make sure that money is only part of it when starting in finance – focus on developing other qualities such as interpersonal skills, problem-solving abilities, resilience under pressure, etcetera which is just as vital for any successful career path.